 Build Your CV

-Quality Control CV Must-Haves
+Quality Control Inspector CV Must-Haves

-What Does Quality Control Do?
+What Does a Quality Control Inspector Do?

 Quality control inspectors ensure a product being made by a company meets all specifications and regulatory standards.
 This begins before production even starts, when the company needs to acquire the raw materials to build this line of products.
 After that, inspectors examine how the process is progressing, and they keep detailed notes.
 These reports are presented to employees at every level of the organization so everyone knows what is going on.
 Upon completion of the first line of products, the inspector will test it out to ensure it performs its desired function and is safe to use.
 In the event something needs to be fixed, the inspector will create a report stating what needs to be done.
 The quality control inspector CV example offered above shows you how all this information needs to be conveyed, so make sure you do not deviate from that structure too much.